Childhood Cancer Awareness Month: Expert Interviews & an Advocacy Guide

 But the plan lacks a requirement for childhood cancer to be included within that framework, which often leads to it being overlooked; only 29 state plans specifically mention childhood cancer.
 The ACCO and other advocacy organizations believe each state plan should include specific language regarding childhood cancer, research, treatment, psychosocial standards of care, and issues related to adult survivors of childhood cancer.

 Counseling childhood cancer patients and their families can, at times, take its own mental toll.
 Counselors, social workers, and other mental health professionals working in this area may need to create their own supportive network, both inside and outside of work.
-To balance the heavy workload that takes place throughout the day, focusing on self-care and emotional outlets can be helpful in resetting oneself.
+To balance the heavy workload that takes place throughout the day, focusing on self-care and emotional outlets can help reset oneself.
 But for social workers like Chatalian and Fritsch, their job isn’t a burden—it’s a source of inspiration.

 “Ultimately, children diagnosed with cancer are some of the most inspirational people I have met,” Chatalian says.
 “These children may face challenges every day, but the way they cope and manage those challenges as they arise is incredible.”